ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ## Section 3: Run a few tests to get familiar with commercial-bond

 1. VSCode IBM Blockchain Platform extension makes it easy for you to test out functions of your smart contract directly inside VSCode.
 Let's run a few tests directly through the functions made visible in the `Fabric Gateways` panel of the IBM Blockchain Platform view.
-Click on all the twisties to reveal the functions of commercial-bond:
+Refresh the Fabric Gateways panel, and click on all the twisties to reveal the functions of commercial-bond:

 ![VSCode-xchaincode12](images/xchaincode12.png)